Manisha-pal/Chemist.ry-Pharmacy-Management-System/README.md

 **Result and Discussion**<br>
 By using MySQL commands and its database this website Pharmacy management tends to store all the data received from the users including drugs sales details and the profit made by the owners are all in this data base.
 This website allows the user to generate invoices for sales, check expiry and quantity remaining of the drugs.
 It also provides user with options to renew validity and add more drugs into the store and update the database accordingly.
 By using xampp server these database commands are easily initiated into the database and the ER diagram with relational schema diagrams helps us to make the structure of the database faster and it was easier to make them understand the needs of the website.<br>

-**Conclusion & Scope**<br>
-•	Detailed information gathering has to be done.
-Without that the purpose for using the software won’t be satisfied properly.<br>
-•	However, it can give good profits in the long run.<br>
-•	Implementing the software requires change in the business practices.<br>
-•	Efficient organization of all knowledge is the analysis company and easy analysis access and retrieval of information is possible.<br>
-•	In this project we can also include BAR CODE facility using the bar code reader, which will detect the expiry date and the other information about the related medicines.<br>
-•	Company using this software will always be able to plan in future and always be aware of their financial position in the market. <br>
-•	It leads to ease in functioning of business processes.<br>
-•	The project can be made more robust by including biometric verification.<br>
-•	There is also a scope to expand by implementing newer technologies like cloud etcetera. <br>

 ---------------------------------------------------------------------------------------------------------------------------------------